Amazing getaway that's only an hour away

 - Free bike rentals at The Briars.
 Just remember to bring the lock that's looped around the bike rack with you so you can lock it up if you decide to walk around the beach.
 Most of the bikes don't have a basket to put your water bottle / map/ bag so bring a backpack for easy biking.

 - I highly recommend the Remineralizing Body Wrap.
-Started with a body scrub, hopped into the shower with 6 shower heads giving me a good and quick rinse, wrapped in algae extracts Oligomer, then lotion to silky smooth skin…heavenly SPAaaahhh!
-Unfortunately, there’s only one room for the body wrap treatment at a time, so make an appointment!
+Started with a body scrub, hopped into the shower with 6 shower heads giving me a good and quick rinse, wrapped in algae extracts Oligomer, then lotion to silky smooth skin and heavenly spa!
+Unfortunately, there's only one room for the body wrap treatment at a time, so make an appointment!

 When you come to a property like The Briars, you're coming to a place that will treat you like family.
 With numerous activities to surely keep you busy and even more ways to just sit back and relax, this property has something for everyone.
 The beauty of it all is that you don't have to travel 3-4 hours to get to your place of zen.
 With a one hour drive up from Toronto, who needs a long weekend to make a getaway happen?